qntnet/documentation/ru/source/index.rst

 ..
-    Leep it!
+    Keep it!
 Math module requires it.

 :math:`\ `